-Wondering what kind of design features you should be considering in a new custom home or as additions or renovations to your existing home?
-We’ve got a few great ideas on how to design your own forever home to help you get started.
+Whether you’re identifying features to include in a new custom home or as additions and renovations to your existing home, we’ve got a few great ideas on how to design your own forever home to help you get started.

 1. Consider Current and Future Needs

-Also think about features like hallways and stairs.
-Wider spaces are great for strollers and herds of kids, but they’re also easier for older people.
+Also, think about features like hallways and stairs.
+Wider spaces are great for strollers and herds of kids, and they’re also easier for older people.
 Avoiding changes in levels (no sunken living rooms, please!) is another great idea if you plan to grow old in your home.

-No matter what you do with the rest of your home, when you’re designing a forever home where you can age in place, make sure that you add a full bathroom and a room that can be used as a bedroom on the main floor.
-Navigating stairs is one of the most difficult and risky tasks for older people, and a livable space on the main floor is also helpful if you or someone in your family has surgery or another temporary mobility issue.
+When you’re designing a forever home where you can age in place, make sure that you add a full bathroom and a room that can be a bedroom on the main floor.
+Navigating stairs is one of the most difficult and risky tasks for older people, and having a livable space on the main floor is also helpful if you or someone in your family has surgery or another temporary mobility issue.